thatquantumguy/qvm/RenderingManifests.md

 ### Visualizing a Clipped Rendering Manifest

-You can picture a **clipped rendering manifest** by starting with a photograph — or better yet, a painting — and then reducing it to the **minimum viable instructions** needed to drive shaders.
+You can picture a **clipped** rendering manifest by starting with a photograph — or better yet, a painting — and then reducing it to the minimum viable metadata needed to drive shaders.

 On the client:

 - **Vertex shaders** ingest CPU‑generated 2D meshes that cover the client‑local world space in a planar fashion.
   Think of it as a mural: a flat surface subdivided by targeted shader type, onto which the scene will be painted.
 - **Fragment shaders** then “paint” onto this mural using volumetric textures, with HDRI-like lighting.
-- The result is passed through an **orthographic projection** in an otherwise ordinary 3D graphics pipeline.
+- The result is passed through an orthographic projection in an otherwise ordinary 2D graphics pipeline.

 This approach treats the manifest as a compact, metadata‑driven recipe — using little more client-server bandwidth than typical state replication methods — allowing the client to reconstruct the intended view with minimal bandwidth while preserving artistic and spatial fidelity.